You need a company.

 - Your company bank account details

-Keep good accounting records
+Keep good accounting records.

 From the beginning, you should keep good accounting records for the company.
 There are a few ways this can be done:

-- Outsource the accounting function
+- Outsource the accounting function to a qualified bookkeeper or accounting firm.

 All accounting systems cater for different types of business.
 You should review the functionality before deciding which one to pick.
 There are also usually discounts available, so it’s always worth shopping around for the best price once you have chosen the software package you want.